W3ndige/rootnetsec.github.io/_posts/2019-01-05-otw-advent-lostpresent.md

  $Version:0x%x!
  ```

-If we can enter our own magic directory - `santa` home folder, it will try to parse all the files from that directory and try to aprse them as magic files.
+If we can enter our own magic directory - `santa` home folder, it will try to parse all the files from that directory and try to parse them as magic files.

 ```
 shelper@1211_lostpresent:~$ sudo -u santa /usr/bin/file -m /home/santa/